oasis-tcs/openc2-jadn/jadn-v2.0.md

   3 Office
 ```

-An untagged Choice with a single field can be used to define an alias for FieldType; the *combine* option
+An untagged Choice with a single field can be used to define an alias for FieldType.
-used makes no difference when there is only one field.
+The *combine* option has no effect when there is only one field.

 #### 4.2.3.4 Field Options